oracle/terraform-provider-oci/website/docs/r/data_labeling_service_dataset.html.markdown

 * `annotation_format` - The annotation format name required for labeling records.
 * `compartment_id` - The OCID of the compartment of the resource.
-* `dataset_format_details` - Specifies how to process the data.
-Supported formats include DOCUMENT, IMAGE and TEXT.
+* `dataset_format_details` - It specifies how to process the data.
+Supported formats include DOCUMENT, IMAGE, and TEXT.
-	* `format_type` - Format type.
+	* `format_type` - The format type.
 DOCUMENT format is for record contents that are PDFs or TIFFs.
 IMAGE format is for record contents that are JPEGs or PNGs.
-TEXT format is for record contents that are txt files.
+TEXT format is for record contents that are TXT files.
+	* `text_file_type_metadata` - Metadata for files with text content.
+		* `column_delimiter` - A column delimiter
+		* `column_index` - The index of a selected column.
+This is a zero-based index.
+		* `column_name` - The name of a selected column.
+		* `escape_character` - An escape character.
+		* `format_type` - It defines the format type of text files.
+		* `line_delimiter` - A line delimiter.
 * `dataset_source_details` - This allows the customer to specify the source of the dataset.
-	* `bucket` - The object storage bucket that contains the dataset data source
+	* `bucket` - The object storage bucket that contains the dataset data source.
-	* `namespace` - Namespace of the bucket that contains the dataset data source
+	* `namespace` - The namespace of the bucket that contains the dataset data source.
 	* `prefix` - A common path prefix shared by the objects that make up the dataset.
-Records will not be generated for objects whose name match exactly with prefix.
+Except for the CSV file type, records are not generated for the objects whose names exactly match with the prefix.
-	* `source_type` - Source type.
-OBJECT_STORAGE allows the customer to describe where the dataset is in object storage.
+	* `source_type` - The source type.
+OBJECT_STORAGE allows the user to describe where in object storage the dataset is.
 * `defined_tags` - The defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For example: `{"foo-namespace": {"bar-key": "value"}}`
 * `description` - A user provided description of the dataset
 * `display_name` - A user-friendly display name for the resource.
 * `freeform_tags` - A simple key-value pair that is applied without any predefined name, type, or scope.
 It exists for cross-compatibility only.
 For example: `{"bar-key": "value"}`
 * `id` - The OCID of the Dataset.
-* `initial_record_generation_configuration` - Initial Generate Records configuration, generates records from the Dataset's source.
+* `initial_record_generation_configuration` - The initial generate records configuration.
+It generates records from the dataset's source.
-* `label_set` - An ordered collection of Labels that are unique by name.
+* `label_set` - An ordered collection of labels that are unique by name.
-	* `items` - An ordered collection of Labels that are unique by name.
+	* `items` - An ordered collection of labels that are unique by name.
 		* `name` - An unique name for a label within its dataset.
 * `labeling_instructions` - The labeling instructions for human labelers in rich text format
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, it can be used to provide actionable information for a resource in FAILED or NEEDS_ATTENTION state.